Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

 ## Creating a 3D pan effect in Flutter

-Now that we have our basic image setup, it's time to add our 3D pan effect.
+Now that we have our basic image setup, we can add our 3D pan effect.

 The first thing we'll need to do is add a basic offset variable in our state.
 We will use this offset to define the movement of the card.